Hjalmar Hammarskjöld: Early life

-The son of Knut Vilhelm Hammarskjöld, a noble, lieutenant and landowner (descendant in female line of a bastard daughter of Eric XIV of Sweden), and wife Maria Lovisa Cecilia Vilhelmina Cöster, Hjalmar Hammarskjöld was born into the Hammarskjöld family in Tuna, Vimmerby, Kalmar County.
-He was a versatile legal expert and prominent as both a scholar and as a legislator.
-In 1891 he became a professor in Uppsala University and had a great influence on Swedish and Nordic civil law.
-He laid the foundation for his reputation as a great expert in international law at the same time through diligent work in international meetings, and became a member of the Permanent Court of Arbitration in 1904 at The Hague.
-He was an influential participant at the Second Hague Peace Conference in 1907.
+Hammarskjöld was a versatile legal expert and prominent as both a scholar and as a legislator.
+In 1891, he became a professor in Uppsala University and had a great influence on Swedish and Nordic civil law.
+He laid the foundation for his reputation as an expert in international law at the same time through diligent work in international meetings, and became a member of the Permanent Court of Arbitration in 1904 at The Hague.
+He was a participant at the Second Hague Peace Conference in 1907.